Our Medical Device Development Services - Delivering Remarkable Outcomes Through Every Step of the Process.

 Post Market Surveillance - Monitors device performance, ensures continued compliance, and supports proactive risk management post launch.
 [Read More]

-For research and analysis, we conduct the incredible exercise, which is inclusive of stakeholder interviews and contextual interviews to gain a deeper understanding of real-world device usage.
+• For research and analysis, we conduct the Ncredible framework, which is inclusive of stakeholder interviews and contextual interviews to gain a deeper understanding of real-world device usage.
 We run in-person observation and focus groups to gain insights into clinical workflows and user needs so that the medical device we manufacture fits the client’s needs and expectations.
+We do this to identify concerns and false beliefs to ensure we are creating a product that works.
 The HaA PD team also organizes co-creation research and development sessions, as well as journey mapping exercises, to verify that devices meet actual clinical procedures and patient experiences.
-NOTE: add identify concerns and then dig into why the concerns are raised and how certain they are of their concern /statement…looking to identify false beliefs based on thinking provided to people by prior people without confirming the accuracy, limiting beliefs that restrict progress; challenging confidence level of internal statements - eg, “we believe that if you coat this product with this, it will fail,” and follow up question “how do you know this” and “what is your confidence level that will occur”

 During the research and analysis stage, we conduct surveys and questionnaires to gather quantitative data complemented by competitive benchmarking analysis and thoroughly investigate past case studies.
 Heuristic evaluations and usability testing assess and confirm our design decisions.
 Simultaneously, we conduct task analysis and trend analysis to inform future development directions.
 These inputs help us to develop personas that our team uses to verify our design decisions throughout the product development process.